 |Preview host||We are a small outdoor activity and wedding venue 35 minutes from Belfast.
 We have 18 acres, much is woodland, with a vegetable garden and small greenhouse, and some chickens.
 We require help with woodlands, cutting and removing dead trees, weeding and pruning round young trees, and keeping orienteering paths clear of branches and weeds.
 There Is also work in the vegetable garden which needs weeding etc. We are also lease-holders on a 17 acre fishery and there will be work removing weed from the lake and from our pond.
 We also want someone who likes painting walls, outdoor furniture,etc and possibly can do some carpentry and woodworking. |

 Wwoofers will have use of the attic rooms in our house, which have their own bathroom with shower.
 They will also have use of a sitting room for themselves.
-Two of our children have left home but one is at university and will be home for holidays.
-We have 2 dogs and a cat, fish, hens and a rabbit.
+We have 2 dogs and a cat, fish, and chickens.

 |Preview host||We are part of the old Rutland Brewery.
 The garden, paddock and orchard are more than an acre.
 The main house and stables have various renewable technologies.
 We have been gardening organically and educating about it for more than 30 years.
 We have a fruit orchard, soft fruit, vegetable plots, tree nursery, polytunnel, ducks and chickens.
 Fruit and veg are sold on the road.
 We preserve and process a lot of produce, and make cider, wine and fruit juices for the year.
 We also have a range of renewable energy technologies such as heat pumps, PV panels and a solar thermal panel. |